Prerogatives of the Divine Son

 The Greatness of Christ’s Sacrifice

-23 For this reason it was necessary that the representation of the things in the heavens be purified with sacrifices7 like these, but the heavenly things themselves with better sacrifices than these.
+23 For this reason it was necessary that the representation of the things in the heavens be purified with such sacrifices,7 but the heavenly things themselves with better sacrifices than these.
 24 For Christ did not enter holy places made with human hands—mere representations of the true—but into heaven itself, now to appear in the presence of God for us.
-25 Nor did he do so in order to offer himself over and again—much as the high priest does when he enters the most holy place year by year with the blood of another—26 for then Christ would have had to suffer repeatedly since the foundation of the world.
-But now, once and for all at the end of the ages, he has appeared to put away sin through the sacrifice of himself.
-27 And just as it is appointed for men to die once and then face judgment,8 28 so too Christ, having been offered once to bear the sins of many, will appear a second time, not to deal with sin, but to bring complete salvation to those who are eagerly waiting for him.
+25 Nor did he do so in order to offer himself over and again—much as the high priest does when he enters into the holy places year by year with the blood of another— 26 for then Christ would have had to suffer repeatedly since the founding of the world.
+But now—once and for all at the end of the ages—he has appeared to put away sin through the sacrifice of himself.
+27 And just as it is appointed for men to die once and then face judgment,8 28 so too Christ, having been offered once to bear the sins of many, will appear a second time, not to deal with sin, but to bring full salvation to those who eagerly wait for him.

 - Lit. it

 - Some mss the good things to come